ricky-sharma/react-data-grid-lite/docs/advanced.md

 * Each column receives at least the default value specified by `Fallback_Column_Width`.

-### 📱 Mobile Mode

-* Each column is expected to take a fixed width (`Mobile_Column_Width`, e.g., `120px`).
-* If total required width exceeds container width:

-  * Button columns or columns with wider settings retain their defined size.
-  * Other columns default to `Mobile_Column_Width`.
-* Otherwise, all columns share the container width equally.

 ### ⚠️ Fallbacks & Edge Cases

 * If no visible columns are found, a default width of `100%` is returned.